fbuys/bridgetown_notion/README.md

 $ bundle add bridgetown_notion
 ```

-2. Add teh following to your site's `config/initializers.rb`:
+2. Add the following to your site's `config/initializers.rb`:

 ```ruby
 Bridgetown.configure do |config|